Hyperbolicity of maximal entropy measures for certain maps isotopic to Anosov: Introduction

 \section{Introduction}

-The \textit{metric entropy} describes the complexity of a dynamical system with respect to an invariant probability measure, and the \textit{topological entropy} describes the complexity level of the whole system.
-If $f$ is a continuous transformation in a compact metric space, then the variational principle \cite[Theorem~8.6]{W} asserts that its topological entropy $h_{top}(f)$ coincides with the supremum of the entropies $h_{\mu}(f)$ with respect to all the invariant probability measures.
+The \textit{metric entropy} describes the complexity level of a dynamical system with respect to an invariant probability measure, and the \textit{topological entropy} describes the complexity level of the whole system.
+If $f$ is a continuous transformation over a compact metric space, then the variational principle \cite[Theorem~8.6]{W} asserts that its topological entropy $h_{top}(f)$ coincides with the supremum of the entropies $h_{\mu}(f)$ with respect to all the invariant probability measures.
 An invariant probability measure such that $h_{\mu}(f)=h_{top}(f)$ is called a \textit{maximal entropy measure} for $f$.
-Such measures describe the complexity level of the whole system and, in certain contexts, their existence is not clear, which makes them an interesting topic of study.
-When the topological entropy is not zero, systems that admit maximal entropy measures may have a chaotic behavior.
+Such measures describe the complexity level of the whole system, which makes them an interesting topic of study.
 An important problem of smooth ergodic theory is to determine existence and uniqueness of maximal entropy measures for diffeomorphisms over compact manifolds.
 This problem has been solved by Bowen for uniformly hyperbolic diffeomorphisms \cite{B} and by Buzzi, Crovisier and Sarig for $C^{\infty}$ surface diffeomorphisms with positive topological entropy \cite{BCS}.
-For $C^{\infty}$ diffeomorphisms on compact manifolds without boundary, Newhouse just showed the existence \cite{N}.
-In the setting of partially hyperbolic diffeomorphisms with one-dimensional center bundles, the existence of maximal entropy measures has been proved in \cite{DF} and there are some examples where has been proved the uniqueness of maximal entropy measures, for example, for systems isotopic to an Anosov diffeomorphism \cite{BFSV, FPS, U}.
-For certain $C^{1+\alpha}$ partially hyperbolic diffeomorphisms over 3-manifolds having compact one-dimensional central leaves, a dichotomy was proved about the number of maximal entropy measures \cite{RRTU}; Rocha and Tahzibi also obtained a similar dichotomy for partially hyperbolic diffeomorphisms defined on $3$-torus with compact center leaves \cite{RT}.
-However, the study of maximal entropy measures for partially hyperbolic diffeomorphisms has many directions to be explored, in particular, the case of higher dimension center bundle.
+In the setting of partially hyperbolic diffeomorphisms with one-dimensional center bundles, the existence of maximal entropy measures has been proved in \cite{DF} and there are some examples the uniqueness of maximal entropy measures where has been proved, for instance, for systems isotopic to an Anosov diffeomorphism \cite{BFSV, FPS, U}.
+For certain $C^{1+\alpha}$ partially hyperbolic diffeomorphisms over 3-manifolds having compact one-dimensional central leaves, a dichotomy was proved about the number of maximal entropy measures \cite{RRTU}.
 The \textit{Lyapunov exponents} are real numbers, which measure the exponential growth of the derivative of dynamical systems (see \ref{lex} for a precise definition).
-An interesting question is to know under what conditions an ergodic maximal entropy measure is \textit{hyperbolic}, that is, it has non-zero Lyapunov exponents and there exist Lyapunov exponents with different signs.
-Another interesting question is to know where are supported the maximal entropy measures of a dynamical system.
-In view of the lack of results about maximal entropy measures for partially hyperbolic systems with two-dimensional center bundles, in this work we propose a scenario in which every ergodic maximal entropy measure is hyperbolic and there is at most a finite number of them.
+An interesting question is to know under what conditions an ergodic maximal entropy measure is \textit{hyperbolic}, that is, it has no zero Lyapunov exponents and there exist Lyapunov exponents with different signs.
+In this work we study maximal entropy measures for partially hyperbolic systems with two-dimensional center bundles, and we propose a scenario in which every ergodic maximal entropy measure is hyperbolic.
 Let $M$ is a compact Riemannian manifold.
-We start introducing the definition of partial hyperbolicity: \begin{defi} A diffeomorphism $f :M \rightarrow M$ is called \textbf{partially hyperbolic} if the tangent bundle admits a continuous $Df$-invariant splitting $TM=E^{s}\oplus E^{c} \oplus E^{u}$ such that there exists $N>0$ and $\lambda>1$ satisfying the following conditions: \begin{enumerate} \item $\lambda\|Df_{x}^{N}v^{s}\|<\|Df_{x}^{N}v^{c}\|<\lambda^{-1}\|Df_{x}^{N}v^{u}\|$, \item $\|Df_{x}f^{N}v^{s}\|<\lambda^{-1}<\lambda<\|Df_{x}^{N}v^{u}\|,$ \end{enumerate} for every $x\in M$ and unit vectors $v^{\sigma}\in E^{\sigma}(x) (\sigma=s,c,u).$ \end{defi}
+We start introducing the definition of partial hyperbolicity: \begin{defi} A diffeomorphism $f :M \rightarrow M$ is called \textbf{partially hyperbolic} (pointwise) if the tangent bundle admits a continuous $Df$-invariant splitting $TM=E^{s}\oplus E^{c} \oplus E^{u}$ such that there exists $N>0$ and $\lambda>1$ satisfying the following conditions: \begin{enumerate} \item $\lambda\|Df_{x}^{N}v^{s}\|<\|Df_{x}^{N}v^{c}\|<\lambda^{-1}\|Df_{x}^{N}v^{u}\|$, \item $\|Df_{x}f^{N}v^{s}\|<\lambda^{-1}<\lambda<\|Df_{x}^{N}v^{u}\|,$ \end{enumerate} for every $x\in M$ and unit vectors $v^{\sigma}\in E^{\sigma}(x) (\sigma=s,c,u).$ \end{defi}